AhmedAli-29SE/AhmedAli-29SE/README.md

 ## 🚀 About Me

 - 🔍 I specialize in data analysis, data visualization, and data modeling.
-- 💻 I am proficient in SQL, Excel and Power BI.
+- 💻 I am proficient in SQL,Excel and Power BI.
 - 🌱 I’m constantly learning and staying up-to-date with the latest trends in data science and analytics.
 - 👯 I’m looking to collaborate on data-driven projects and contribute to the community.